jackyscript/jackyscript/content/blog/husky.md

 ## Setting Up a Pre-commit Hook

-Now, regarding the actual steps in the pre-commit hook, in frontend development often a tool called `lint-staged` is used.
+Now, regarding the actual steps in the pre-commit hook, in frontend development I found out there is a tool called `lint-staged` which is often used.
 The idea is to check the files that are about to be saved into the repository and apply final changes.
 For example, you could use tools like [`eslint`](https://eslint.org/) or [`prettier`](https://prettier.io/docs/) to perform code quality checks.

 So, my `pre-commit` file is nothing out of the ordinary: